apache/apisix-website/website/blog/2022/07/04/apisix-integrates-with-hydra.md

   oryd/hydra-login-consent-node:v1.10.6
 ```

-You can check if the program is working properly with the command:
+You can use the following command to check whether the program runs normally:

 ```shell
 docker logs ory-hydra-example--consent